admin-shell-io/aasx-package-explorer/src/Notes_V3.md

 * plugin known submodels does not render correctly for Blazor

- move up/down of SM does not work always
+* move up/down of SM does not work always

 * "Adds known" / for SM (DPP v20) there is Id not SemanticId!

 * ExportPreDef double exports CDs???

-* multiple SMC in SML marked -> no "delete!
+* multiple SMC in SML marked -> no "delete"!

-* AAS event compressor for just update value events does obviously not work ?!!

-* change "Ctrl-C, Ctrl-V" to more exotic shortcuts (often interfering with WPF/ Browser default behaviour) -- done

 * Submodel "move up" (fast re-ordering) show other order than real (slow) ordering!